-I have been working at Jostens full-time (more than an year)Pros
+I worked at Jostens full-time (More than a year)

 Let us know if we're missing any workplace or industry recognition –